EPCCed/archer-gpu-course/applications-two-day/section-2.02/README.md

 ### More than one block

-Update kernel, and then the execution configuration parameters to allow more than one block.
+Update the kernel, and then the execution configuration parameters to allow more than one block.
 We will keep the assumption that the array length is a whole number of blocks.